 The belief behind all of it is simple: a well-designed life doesn't happen by accident.
 But it's also not as far away as it feels.

 Most of us don't lose ourselves all at once, and we don't find our way back all at once either.
-It happens in smaller ways – a class, a conversation, a place (or person) that shifts something in you.
-A moment where you realize you're not performing anymore.
+It happens in smaller ways – a class, a conversation, a place, a person that shifts something in you.
+A moment where you finally recognize yourself – and start living.

 That's what this is for.